Curriculum Overview, Year 7 – Computing

-In Year 8 students start to focus on Computing.
-This means looking at two programming languages (Scratch and Python).
+In Year 8 students will build on their Computing knowledge.
+They will start to learn how to think computationally, looking at concepts such as abstraction, decomposition and logical thinking.
+They will experience using two programming languages (Scratch and Python).
 They have the opportunity to take problems, decompose them and build solutions for them.
-They also gain some knowledge and understanding of how computers work under the hood, including how data is represented using the binary system.
-Other units within Year 8 address some real world issues in terms of being safe with our devices and how computers communicate in networks.
+They will also look at how devices communicate in networks.
+Since for 2021_22 the Y7 curriculum has shifted from Digital Literacy to Computing students in Y8 will not have looked at what is happening inside a computer.
+Therefore, in Y8 2021_22 they also gain some knowledge and understanding of how computers work under the hood, including how data is represented using the binary system.

 The Year 9 curriculum sees the introduction of the Computer GCSE option for those students who have chosen to study the qualification.
 In Year 9 the focus begins with looking at algorithms and computational thinking.
 This allows students to practise problem solving skills, which they then put into practice by developing their Python programming abilities.
 This year, in the curriculum, the students will also look in more detail at how data is represented in a computer as text, images and sound.
 They will look at how logic gates are used within the systems, as well as learning about the machine hardware in greater detail than previously studied.
 By the end of the year they will have also enhanced their knowledge of wired and wireless networking.